Etch E-sign

 sendEtchPacket({eid: yourExistingPacket.eid})

 By default, we will solicit all signatures via email.
-However, you can embed the signature process into your app or website.
+By using embedded signers, you can generate signing links which can be embedded into your app or website.

 mutation.